Charles D. Barger: Early life

 Barger was born in Mount Vernon, Missouri to George and Cora (Lake) Staffelbach.
-In 1897, his father, a member of the notorious Staffelbach gang from Galena, Kansas, was sentenced to life in prison and his mother gave him up for adoption.
+In 1897, his father, a member of the notorious Staffelbach gang from Galena, Kansas, was sentenced to life in prison for murder, and his mother gave him up for adoption.
 He did not see her again until after World War I. He was taken in by Sidney and Phoebe (Owens) Barger, who eventually adopted him, and he grew up in Stotts City, working as a farmhand.

 Military service

 On April 1, 1918, Barger enlisted in the United States Army in Mt.
-Vernon and received his Basic Military Training with the 23rd Company, 164th Depot Brigade, at Camp Funston, Kansas.
+Vernon and received his basic military training with the 23rd Company, 164th Depot Brigade, at Camp Funston, Kansas.
 Upon completion of accession training on April 24, he was assigned to Company L, 354th Infantry Regiment, 89th Division., which absorbed most of the men from southeastern and eastern Missouri.
 This regiment arrived in France in June 1918, and two months later Barger earned promotion to private first class.
 Having earned the Expert Rifleman Badge during training, he was selected as an automatic rifle gunner upon reaching France.

 Barger served in the St. Mihiel Offensive, but it was during the Meuse-Argonne Offensive that he really proved his mettle.
 The 177th Brigade, to which he was assigned, was situated on the southwest edge of Bois-de-Bantheville, France, during the last couple of weeks of October 1918.
 For more than a week, the enemy fired high-explosive shells, often containing mustard gas, and gas fumes lingered for days.
 No one escaped the effects, although some suffered more than others and required medical treatment or evacuation.
 Barger never reported for medical treatment, so was not allotted a wound chevron for his affliction.

 On October 31, 1918, near Bois-de-Bantheville, Barger's regiment sent several patrols into no man's land to reconnoiter German positions in preparation for an advance as part of the Meuse-Argonne Offensive.
 Unusually, the patrols had been sent out during daylight, rather than waiting for the cover of darkness.
 Two patrols from Barger's regiment became pinned down by heavy rifle and machine gun fire.
 Second Lieutenant John M. Millis, of Company L, was seriously wounded in the legs and ordered his men to leave without him.
 One man managed to crawl to the safety of the Allied lines and brought news that Millis and another wounded officer were trapped in no man's land.